Global Learning

 Indira Soto

-Indira Soto is a 3rd grade dual language ambassador teacher from Colombia.
+Indira Soto is a 3rd grade dual language Ambassador Teacher from Colombia.
 She is in her third year at Western Union Elementary School in Union County.

 Indira is a strong teacher and a humble leader who is eager to share lessons learned about how to increase the impact of global and dual language education with the rest of the Participate Learning community.